fabianfassnacht/QGIS_Tutorial4/Tutorial_4_General_Tools.md

 ![Figure 3: Zooming in to a selected spatial object](Fig3_Tut4.png)

+**Figure 3: Zooming in to a selected spatial object**

 You are now able to efficiently navigate within the QGIS visualization window.
-In the next sections we will learn three more useful general options of QGIS that you will most likely often use.
+In the next sections we will learn three more useful general tools of QGIS that you will most likely often use.

 ## 2 Arranging Layers and adding transparency
-If you have followed the recommendation above to first load the raster file and then the shapefile, you will have recognized that the raster layer is displayed below the shapefile.
+If you have followed the recommendation above to first load the raster file and then the shapefile, the raster layer is currently displayed below the shapefile.
 If we want to change this, we can re-arrange the layers in the layer window of QGIS.
 To do this, we simply

 **click and hold the “gis.osm landuse a free 1” layer and drag it below the “S2 Neapel sm2” layer.**

 You will see that this will shift the vector file below the satellite raster data in the main visualization window (Figure 4).

-![Figure 4: Shifting the satellite layer to the top](Fig4_Tut4.png)
+![Figure 4: Shifting the satellite layer to the top](Fig4_Tut4.png) **Figure 4: Shifting the satellite layer to the top**

 So, as quite inuitively understandable, the layer position in the layer window also always determines the order in which the layers are visualized.
 However, the visualization of a layer can also be completely deactived **by unchecking the checkboxes on the left besides the name of the layers that are depicted in the layer window of QGIS**